hkato4188/hkato4188/README.md

 - 👋 Hi, my name is Hiro.
-- I currently carry the professional title of teacher but consider myself to be more of a perpetual student.
-- Fueled by coffee, curiosity, and collaboration, I welcome any opportunity to learn and help out.
+- I am a full stack developer fueled by coffee, curiosity, and collaboration.
 - After all, the web connects more than machines; it connects people!